iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.3.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.ascent.phr 1 reviews"/>
 </p>

+> Clunky and issues with passwords/refreshing.
+If the appointment you selected is taken, the system makes you confirm your password before you can attempt to book another.
+Causing you to miss out on other appointments.
+You always need to refresh twice before your results are actually updated.
+Aware these are just two functions but they are only ones I use.
+And being able to manage your health care is the point of the app.<br> :date: __2021-07-07 09:09:57__

 > This used to work fine but now passwords don't work, thus making the app pointless.<br> :date: __2021-07-01 10:02:30__